stellar-deprecated/docs/learn/integration-guides/exchange.md

 For more information, check out the [federation guide](../concepts/federation.md).

-### Gateway
+### Anchor
-If you're an exchange, it's easy to become a Stellar gateway as well.
+If you're an exchange, it's easy to become a Stellar anchor as well.
 The integration points are very similar, with the same level of difficulty.
-Becoming a gateway could potentially expand your business.
+Becoming a anchor could potentially expand your business.

-To learn more about what it means to be a gateway, see the [gateway guide](./gateway.md).
+To learn more about what it means to be an anchor, see the [anchor guide](./gateway.md).